sixhobbits/sem-web-bot/README.md

 # sem-web-bot
-QA Bot for Question Answering using DBPedia
+QA Bot for Question Answering using WikiData